 Want to use gold investments as a hedge?
 Here’s a breakdown of why it’s a smart idea to diversify your portfolio with the yellow metal.

-It can be tempting for investors to focus on specific assets, but those taking a long-term approach will want to diversify in order to balance out potential portfolio instability.
+It can be tempting for investors to focus on specific assets, but it’s important to include some diversification to act as a hedge and balance out potential instability.

 Why use gold investments as a hedge?

 The yellow metal is looked at as a hedge investment in many different situations, but to understand why it can be a good hedge, it’s useful to break down what exactly a hedge is.
-Put simply, a hedge is an investment position whose main purpose is to offset potential losses or gains related to another asset.
+A hedge is an investment position whose main purpose is to offset potential losses or gains related to another asset.

-The first and most popular use of gold as a source of protection is as a hedge against the decline of a currency, typically the US dollar.
-When the dollar slips, the yellow metal not only becomes less expensive to hold, but also tends to rise in value.
+The first and most popular use of gold as a source of protection is when investors use it to hedge against the decline of a currency, typically the US dollar.
+When the dollar slips, the yellow metal not only becomes less expensive to hold, but also tends to rises in value.